kube-bind/kube-bind/README.md

 ```
 * Run dex: `./bin/dex serve examples/config-dev.yaml`

-* label some CRDs to export with `kube-bind.io/exported: true`

 Next you should be able to run the backend.
 For it you need a kubernetes cluster (e.g. kind)
 accessible.